robinpaulson/NZ_tides_csv_to_ical/README.md

 https://github.com/robinpaulson/NZ_tides_csv_to_ical

-csv files are published by Land Information New Zealand
+csv files are published by Land Information New Zealand under a Creative Commons Licence and are freely distributable

 They can be obtained from: http://www.linz.govt.nz/sea/tides/tide-predictions